 The solar power supply consists of a small 18V PV panel which charges a 1000uF electrolytic capacitor.
-The capacitor keeps the circuit running during brief interruptions of light, such as a bird flying over the PV panel.
+The capacitor keeps the circuit running during brief interruptions of light, such as when a bird flies over the PV panel.
 The PV panel's 18V open circuit voltage is regulated down to 9V with the 78L09 regulator IC which provides a steady 9V supply for the rest of the circuitry.
 With the PV panel shown above, the circuit will only work when direct sunlight is shining on the panel.
 A larger panel that can provide 22mA at 12V during cloudy conditions would extend the circuit's operating conditions.

 The Electret microphone is biased with a 33K resistor, the resistor value can be changed to vary the amount of modulation and optimize the performance of specific microphones.
 The microphone signal is amplified by a 2N3904 class A audio amplifier.
 This signal is sent to the 2N2222A oscillator stage where it changes the oscillator's frequency (FM).
 The oscillator's center frequency is set by L1, the 6pF capacitor and the 5-20pF variable capacitor.
 With L1 wound as specified on the schematic, the circuit will operate near the low end (88Mhz) of the FM broadcast band.

 The prototype circuit shown in the top photo was built using the "dead bug" construction method, it was laid out as the circuit was designed.
 A second-generation version of the circuit was built using a home-made printed circuit board, this is shown in the second photo.
 The frequency stability of the transmitter was greatly improved when it was built with the circuit board.
-The PCB fits nicely in an Altoids tin box.
+The PCB fits nicely in an Altoids mint tin box.
 Artwork for the PCB is available at the end of this page.

 It important to mount the oscillator components solidly so that they don't move around and cause unwanted frequency shift.
 The component leads for all of the RF wiring should be kept short.
 The coils were tight-wound on a #2 Philips screwdriver shaft then stretched out.
 To improve the circuit's frequency stability, wind the oscillator coil on a 1/4" form, then heat the coil in an oven at to anneal the metal.
 A layer of polystyrene "Q dope" or hot glue can be used to cover the coil to further improve the stability.